justinjiajia/cloud_security/labs/lab_7_new.md

 2. A second custom IAM role named *AwsConfigRole* was also created in the account.
 Let's also observe the permissions granted to it.

-- In the navigation pane, choose Roles.
+- In the navigation pane, choose *Roles*.

 - Choose the *AwsConfigRole* link.